rising-dancho/Object-Detection-Generalised-Youtube/README.md

- # (THIS IS A LINUX-ONLY Object Detection training code for for Tensorflow Lite)
+ # (THIS IS A LINUX-ONLY Object Detection training code for Tensorflow Lite)

 ### This Tensorflow Lite code DOES NOT WORK ON OLD HARDWARE
 ## (CPUs that DO NOT support AVX / AVX2 (Advanced Vector Extensions), FMA (Fused Multiply-Add), SSE4.1 / SSE4.2 WILL NOT WORK)